A wind power IoT scenario is taken as an example to illustrate how to creat a correct data model in IoTDB.

 In order to make it easier and faster to express multiple timeseries paths, IoTDB provides users with the path pattern.
 Users can construct a path pattern by using wildcard

-* represents one node.
+* represents one layer.
 For example,

 root.vehicle and suffixed with